Traditional 911 Service

 Key Differences Between Traditional 911 and FLORIDA HIGH SPEED INTERNET 911/E911:

-Required Registration: FLORIDA HIGH SPEED INTERNET requires registration of your specific service location at time you request service.
-A customer address that cannot be verified will not be served by FLORIDA HIGH SPEED INTERNET Internet Phone Service.
+Required Registration: FLORIDA HIGH SPEED INTERNET requires registration of your specific service location at the time you request service.
+A customer address that cannot be verified will not be served by FLORIDA HIGH SPEED INTERNET VoIP or SIP Phone Service.
 You must also acknowledge that you understand and agree to the limitations of FLORIDA HIGH SPEED INTERNET’s 911/E911 service before we will activate service to you.

 Busy Signal: Just like traditional 911/E911 service, you may receive a an "all lines to be busy," or "circuits are full” at the time of a 911 call.
 This is especially true during any peak 911 usage times such as hurricanes, earthquakes, or other public warnings.
 911 calls may receive a busy signal, recorded message or be routed to an alternative PSAP in such instances.
 The inability to properly place a call to 911 could result in serious injury or death to you if emergency services are delayed.
 If circuits are overloaded you may be unable to place telephone calls, including calls to 911.